Why Are 7 States Desperately Seeking Help From Their Neighbors Right Now?

 Speed and Flexibility

 Federal agencies like FEMA are essential, but they’re also bureaucratic.
-States, on the other hand, can act quickly.
+But states, on the other hand, can act quickly.
 Here's one way to look at it: when a tornado hits a small town in Missouri, the state’s National Guard can deploy within hours.
-If they need specialized equipment or personnel, they can call in neighboring states through pre-established agreements.
+If they need specialized equipment or personnel, they can call in neighboring states through pre-established agreements That alone is useful..

 Resource Sharing

 States vary widely in size and capacity.
 A state like Wyoming might lack the medical facilities to handle a large-scale disaster, but it can partner with Colorado or Utah to bring in resources.
-Similarly, a state with a dependable firefighting program, like California, can send crews to help fight fires in other western states Simple as that..
+Similarly, a state with a dependable firefighting program, like California, can send crews to help fight fires in other western states Turns out it matters..

 Cost Efficiency

 Pooling resources across states can save money.
-Instead of every state maintaining expensive emergency equipment, they can share it.
-This is especially true for specialized tools like hazmat units or disaster recovery vehicles Simple, but easy to overlook..
+Consider this: instead of every state maintaining expensive emergency equipment, they can share it.
+This is especially true for specialized tools like hazmat units or disaster recovery vehicles.

 How It Works: The Mechanics Behind State-to-State Assistance